Camper and Nicholsons: Vira / Creole Vira was built in 1927 for Alexander Smith Cochran, this 689-ton staysail schooner is the largest sailing yacht ever built at the Gosport Yard (yard number 346). She remains the largest wooden sailing yacht in the world. Her original owner thought the masts were too high, and insisted they be reduced.

 She was sold to Major Maurice Pope in 1928, and renamed Creole, after a favourite dish of his.
 She was sold to Sir Connop Guthrie in 1937, who restored the masts to their original design.
 During the Second World War she was requisitioned and, renamed Magic Circle used for mine hunting duties, after which she languished for a time as Sir Guthrie had died.

 In 1947 she was bought by Stavros Niarchos, who had her restored to a state of great luxury by 1951.
 In May 1970 Eugenia Livanos died on the Niarchos family's private island Spetsopoula and her body was brought back the mainland aboard Creole.

 From 1978 to 1983 she was used as a Sail Training Ship at the Nyborg Søfartsskole (Seamnship school).
 In 1982 she was bought by Maurizio Gucci, and lavishly restored, and at the insistence of Maurizio's wife, Patrizia, even checked by a medium called Frida, who claimed to have found the spot where Eugenia Niarchos had died.
-Following the murder of Maurizio in 1995, Creole was inherited by his daughters, Alessandra and Allegra, and still remains in use by the Gucci family.